virtualsquare/fusefatfs/README.md

 # fusefatfs
-mount FAT file systems using FUSE anf VUOS/vufuse
+mount FAT file systems using FUSE and VUOS/vufuse

 This repository generates both the `fusefatfs` command for [FUSE (Filesystem in Userspace)](https://github.com/libfuse/libfuse)